 The module consists in a global approach of foreign language teaching which will enable students to meet educational needs in a new globalised environment.

-The module is taught in a seminar format and regular attendance is highly recommended.
+The module will be taught in the form of a seminar, and it is highly recommended to students to attend regularly.
 Students will be evaluated on the basis of a portfolio of individual and group assignments.